nthparty/nthcommunity/README.rst

 nthcommunity
 ============

-Open-source Python library that allows developers to leverage the nth.community API and platform to implement secure, privacy-preserving data collaborations within their web services and applications.
+Open-source Python library that allows developers to leverage the nth.community service platform and API to implement secure, privacy-preserving data collaborations within their web services and applications.

 |readthedocs| |travis| |coveralls|